btjones-me/blogging/mlops.md

 And while the number of tools is ever increasing [insert stat about increase in MLOps papers/ references/ blogs], what is considered "best practice" still varies greatly from organisation to organisation.

-## Why is there an increased focus on MLOps?

-MLops boils down to **getting POCs into production better**.

-Statistic about how many models get to production
+## Challenges of data science teams

-In part due to adopting poor MLOps practices
+...In part due to adopting poor MLOps practices